Shrikanthcodes/VoiceBot/README.md

-# Restaurant-HelpBot
+# VoiceBot Training
-This is the test version of a restaurant bot built using python
+This is a bot built using python